 Bill of Rights Day

-Celebrate the first 225 years of the Bill of Rights — the First Ten Amendments to the Constitution — on its December 15 anniversary, or anytime throughout December.
+Celebrate more than 225 years of the Bill of Rights — the First Ten Amendments to the Constitution — on its December 15 anniversary, or anytime throughout December.

 Discussion Prompt: What's On Your Mind?